andrezgz/slicedom/reference/Perl-Unbuffered-Output-or-Hot-Filehandle.md

 When you write data to a file with print, the data doesn't normally go into the file right away.
 Instead, it goes into a buffer.
 When the buffer is full, Perl writes all the data in the buffer at once.
 This is called **flushing the buffer**.
 Here the performance gain is even bigger than for reading, about 60%.

 Usually this is what you want, but sometimes the buffering causes problems.
 Typical problems include communicating with conversational network services and writing up-to-date log files.
 In such circumstances, you would like to disable the buffering.

+Perl's `print` function does not support truly unbuffered output - a physical write for each individual character.
+Instead, it supports *command buffering*, in which one physical write is made after every separate output command.
+It prints to the currently selected handle when no handle is provided.

 ## Perlvar `$|`